gustavosrpena/zemoga/README.md

 ## TO DO

+    The next steps for this project would be
-    Next step would be to create a logged in section with a card create and delete functionalities for admin user access
+        Use the database to store and request the card images Dinamically change the background for the hero section Create a logged in section with a card create and delete functionalities for admin user access